Comparison of thermodynamic behaviors of two regular-AdS black holes: Some other comparisons

 \subsection{Smallest existence mass}

-Considering the magnetic charge $q$ as a minimum length of the black hole, and it can be interpreted alternatively as minimal cut-off length that makes gravity ultraviolet self-complete \cite{40,41}.
-Therefore, we can re-written the equations (\ref{2-2}) and (\ref{2-3}) as
+Considering the magnetic charge as a minimum length of BH \cite{40,41}, it can be interpreted alternatively as a minimal cut-off length that makes gravity ultraviolet self-complete.
+We can re-written the equations (\ref{2-2}) and (\ref{2-3}) as

-where the $x\equiv{r}/{l}$, $m\equiv{M}/{l}$, $Q\equiv{q}/{l}$, and it would be more convenient to study the horizon structure in $l$ units and this can be achieved.
-According to above two equations, we plot the $f(x)$ as a function of the $x$ for $Q=0.3$ in figure 1.
-There is no longer a singularity at the black hole center ($x=0$).
-We can always obtain two horizons for $m>m_{0}$, one inner (cauchy) $x_{-}$ and one outer (event) horizon $x_{+}$, no horizons are for masses below $m_{0}$ and one degenerate horizon $x_{0}=x_{-}=x_{+}$ for $m=m_{0}$.
-The blue solid line and the orange dotted line representing the smallest possible radius and mass of the Bardee-AdS black hole and Hayward-AdS black hole, respectively.
+where $x\equiv{r}/{l}$, $m\equiv{M}/{l}$, $Q\equiv{g}/{l}$ \cite{40,41}. $f(x)$ as a function of $x$ are shown in Figure 4.
+It is observed that the BH cases will generically have an inner ($x_{\rm -}$) and outer ($x_{\rm +}$) Killing horizon, the two cases separated by an extreme BH with degenerate Killing horizon.
+Elementary analysis of the zero of $f(x)$ reveals a critical mass $m_{\rm 0}$ and radius $x_{\rm 0}$ such that, for $x>0$, $f(x)$ has no zeros if $m<m_{\rm 0}$, one double zero at $x=x_{0}$ if $m=m_{0}$, and two simple zeros at $x=x_{\pm}$ if $m>m_{0}$.
+A regular space-time with the same causal structure as flat space-time, a regular extreme BH with degenrate Killing horizon, and a regular non-extreme BH with both outer and inner Killing horizons.
+Regular BH can not from with mass $m<m_{0}$.
+Also, the inner horizon has radius $x_{-}>l$ which is very close to $l$ for all but the smallest existence masses.
+In this sense, the HAdS BH and the BAdS BH cores has a universal structure.